Our Promise 2022 Kick-Off

 California Medical Facility Officer and Incarcerated Work Crew Honored for Saving Woman’s Life

 On Oct.
 11, CDCR and the Vacaville Police Department honored a California Medical Facility incarcerated work crew members Darnell Armstrong, William Goin, Davion Howard and Correctional Officer David Peebles for saving a woman’s life last week.
 In attendance were Associate Director Dan Cueva, Warden Jennifer Benavidez, and Vacaville Chief of Police Ian Schmutzler.
 The crew was doing some work on the Alamo Bike Trail when they saw a man viciously attacking a woman, who was there walking her dog.
 The officer and crew worked to subdue the individual and help the woman.
 She was taken to a hospital and is expected to recover.

 Future Fire Academy

-Former incarcerated fire crewmembers work to make a difference.
+Former incarcerated fire crew members work to make a difference.
 Anthony Pedro, a former incarcerated fire crew member, founded the non-profit Future Fire Academy to help others find careers in firefighting after they’re released.
-Watch full story: CBS: New program provides pathway to firefighting for former inmates

 Top Inside CDCR Stories for the Week